Maysamaysa/compoEx3/README.md

-program to practice and to understanding the observer pattern design in java.
+program to practice and to understanding the Bound Properties in java.